multiplex-bio/Protocols/README.md

-Python scripts to conduct molecular biology protocols using OT-2 Robots by Opentrons
+Python scripts to conduct molecular biology protocols using OT-2 pipetting robots developed by Opentrons

 --